stevana/raft/README.md

 Statically, the `ResultState` will enforce that invalid transitions are not made when writing handlers for all combinations of raft node modes and events.
-In the future, this approach may be extended to limit the actions a node can emit dependent on it's current mode.
+In the future, this approach may be extended to limit the actions a node can emit dependent on its current mode.

 ## Library Architecture